-For the year ended 31 December 2021, there was no customer with transactions exceeding 10% of the Group's revenue.
+For the year ended 31 December 2020, there were two customers with transactions exceeding 10% of the Group's revenue.
+These transactions were all related to sales of properties.
+Revenue from customers contributing over 10% of the total sales of the Group are as follows: